SheriefElnahas/17-Udemy-React-Ninja-Project-17-Recipe/README.md

 ## Project Description

-The idea of this project is taken from Net Ninja React Course on Udemy.
+The idea for this project is taken from Net Ninja React Course on Udemy.
 I just saw the first video and took the idea.
-But my implemntation is compltetly different.
+But the implementation is completely different.

 ## Getting Started